Surf-Seattle/trim-tabs/docs/pi_development_setup.md

 * Simply running `rm -rf ~/.surf/` is discouraged because it will delete existing log files which may be useful for debugging.

+# Enabling Raspberry Pi touch screen
+* In the kivy config file:
+    \> nano ~/.kivy/config.ini
+  Add remove the lines under the [input] heading and replace with:
+    mouse = mouse
+    mtdev_%(name)s = probesysfs,provider=mtdev
+    hid_%(name)s = probesysfs,provider=hidinput
+  This allows the touchscreen input to be seen by the trim-tabs interface.